574567254/social_media_analysis/README.md

 And then we will collect about 5,000 tweets about Tesla, and use the predictors from previous steps to identify top 100 influencers

 ### See Social Media Analysis Jupyter Notebook for detailed analysis
-### All the external data used in the project are in the data_used folder
+### All the external data used and outputs of the project are in the data_used&output folder